kullow-thoughts/KULLOWS-MUNCH/README.md

 ## Overview

 This Python CLI application is designed to manage a restaurant's menu and provide user authentication functionalities.
-The application interacts with an SQLite database to store user information, menus, and menu items.
+The application interacts with an SQLite database to store user information, menus.

 ### Features